Frequently Asked Questions

 - Do I need to make an appointment to give you my cat?

 - Yes, you must call us before bringing in a cat.
 We are a limited admission shelter and can only accept cats when we have room.
 Cat Care Society only accepts abandoned, abused or injured cats without an owner.
 We can provide owners with information on how to find a home for their cat or refer them to a shelter in the Metro Denver Shelter Alliance where the cat will have a good chance of finding a new home.
-Our Lifetime Care Program (a fee-based program) is an option for owners who can no longer care for their cat.

 - Is it better to get a kitten or an adult?